playframework/playframework/documentation/manual/working/scalaGuide/main/async/ScalaAsync.md

 > **Note:** It's important to understand which thread code runs on with futures.
 In the two code blocks above, there is an import on Plays default execution context.
 This is an implicit parameter that gets passed to all methods on the future API that accept callbacks.
 The execution context will often be equivalent to a thread pool, though not necessarily.
 >
 > You can't magically turn synchronous IO into asynchronous by wrapping it in a `Future`.
 If you can't change the application's architecture to avoid blocking operations, at some point that operation will have to be executed, and that thread is going to block.
 So in addition to enclosing the operation in a `Future`, it's necessary to configure it to run in a separate execution context that has been configured with enough threads to deal with the expected concurrency.
-See [[Understanding Play thread pools|ThreadPools]] for more information.
+See [[Understanding Play thread pools|ThreadPools]] for more information, and download the [play example templates](https://playframework.com/download#examples) that show database integration.
 >
 > It can also be helpful to use Actors for blocking operations.
-Actors provide a clean model for handling timeouts and failures, setting up blocking execution contexts, and managing any state that may be associated with the service.
+Actors provide a clean model for handling futures and failures, setting up blocking execution contexts, and managing any state that may be associated with the service.
 Also Actors provide patterns like `ScatterGatherFirstCompletedRouter` to address simultaneous cache and database requests and allow remote execution on a cluster of backend servers.
 But an Actor may be overkill depending on what you need.

 ## Returning futures